Hamas says it will free 6 living hostages and hand over four bodies, accelerating Gaza releases

 Major challenges are ahead.
 Israel’s government says it wants to eliminate Hamas’ military and governing capabilities in Gaza.
 But the militant group quickly reasserted its control of the territory during the ceasefire despite losing leaders and many fighters.

-In addition, U.S. President Donald Trump 's proposal to relocate the Palestinians out of Gaza so the U.S. can redevelop the territory has been rejected by the Arab world and by the Palestinians, who fear they'll never be allowed to return.
+In addition, U.S. President Donald Trump 's proposal to permanently remove Gaza's population of some 2 million Palestinians so the U.S. can redevelop the territory has been rejected by the Arab world and by the Palestinians, who say they want to stay in their homeland.
 Egypt is working on a counter-plan to rebuild without moving Palestinians.

 Israel has embraced the plan, and it and the Trump administration have emphasized they share the same goals in the war.